Ya-Ba-Yev/AWS_docker/README.md

 - The application is available through the ALB DNS name.
 - Image uploads succeed through the ECS task role.
 - During deployment, repeated requests continue returning HTTP `200`.

-## Problem Solved

-The deployment initially failed because IAM permissions and the GitHub OIDC trust policy were incomplete.
-The service-linked role, OIDC trust relationship, ECR permissions, ECS permissions, and `iam:PassRole` permission were corrected.
-The deployment then completed successfully.

-Do not commit `.env` files, credentials, or access keys.